 Minimize Foods and Substances that Contribute to Heat

-Too many warming foods, especially in a hot climate, contribute to heart and small intestine issues.
+Too many warming foods, especially in a hot climate, contribute to excessive internal heat leading to heart and small intestine issues.
 It’s best to minimize or avoid heat producing foods and substances during the summer with the exception of necessary medications.

 - Excessive hot spices